-- Find, fund and scale up proven solutions to address the key educational challenges identified by partner countries, and ensure these solutions feed into their education sector policy and planning processes.
+- Find, fund and scale proven solutions to address the key educational challenges identified by partner countries, support systems transformation and ensure these solutions feed into their education sector policy and planning processes.

-- Fund new research to fill gaps and generate innovative solutions to issues identified by partner countries
+- Fund new research to fill knowledge gaps and generate innovative responses to issues identified by partner countries.

-- Deepen our understanding of successfully scaled innovations such as products, processes, strategies or approaches to make education systems more effective
+- Deepen our understanding of successfully scaling innovations such as products, processes, strategies or approaches to make education systems more effective.

-- Expand the ‘learning ecosystem’ by developing the capacity of southern-based organizations to learn, innovate, build and use evidence
+- Expand the learning ecosystem by developing the capacity of organizations in lower-income countries to learn, innovate, build and use evidence.

-- Strengthen the capacity of governments to innovate and generate and use evidence and data
+- Strengthen governments’ capacity to innovate and generate and use evidence and data.

 - Drive alignment and relevance of education knowledge and innovation funding between international actors.